Chijioke-Madu/ML_Fraud_Detection_Project/README.md

 Built with Python, FastAPI, and Docker.

 ## Problem Description
-Financial institutions lose billions yearly to fraudulent transactions.
+Financial institutions lose billions yearly to fraudulent transactions. [bank transaction dataset] (https://www.kaggle.com/datasets/valakhorasani/bank-transaction-dataset-for-fraud-detection?resource=download)
 The goal of this project is to develop a machine learning model that identifies potentially fraudulent transactions using historical behavioral data.

 ## Features